Raminshiraz/Ubuntu-Parity-Upgrade/README.md

 ### Why This Exists

-A standard `apt-get dist-upgrade` on a production server is a one-shot, irreversible operation.
+A standard `apt upgrade`or a `apt-get dist-upgrade` on a production server is a one-shot, irreversible operation.
 You find out whether your application survives the upgraded packages only after the upgrade has already happened — on production, in front of your users.
 If something breaks, you are restoring from a snapshot under pressure.

 Parity-Upgrade eliminates that uncertainty.
 The workflow is: